Jacob-Ham/writeups/OffSecLabs/FunboxEasy/README.md

 We see an apache server is running on port 80, 443 and an ssh on 22.
-Since ssh is a new version and not a very wide attack service let start by checking out the webserver and visit the site.
+Since ssh is a new version and not a very wide attack surface lets start by checking out the webserver and visit the site.

 ![images](images/2.png)